vinayvenu/avni-c4gt-diary/batman.md

 ### Week 1 (11/6/2024 - 17/6/2024)

 A working API for Metabase was built in the week before this.<br>
-But the code did not follow good coding practises.
+But the code did not follow good coding practises.<br>
-For example the famous DRY principle was being violated.
+For example the famous DRY principle was being violated.<br>
 So this week was basically about refactoring the code so that it adheres to the benchmarks of a good code base!

 #### New moves learnt